homanad/Flow-Channel/README.md

         * Call `SendChannel.close()` with passing exception.
         * When calling `send()`, it throws that exception.

-* There are some examples for closed and failed channels in my source, so please try it out to see what happens!
+* There are some examples for closed and failed channels in my source code, so please try it out to see what happens!

 ### Consume values